larsjuhljensen/JensenLab/_pages/training_stringapp_cy3.8.md

 ### 3.4 Continuous color mapping

 Now, we want to color the nodes according to the quantitative phosphorylation data (log ratio) between disease and healthy tissues for the most significant site for each protein.
-From the left panel top menu, select **Style** (it is to the right of **Network**).
+From the left panel side menu, select **Style** (it is underneath **Network**).
 Then click on the **◀** button to the right of the property you want to change, for example **Fill Color**.
 Next, set **Column** to the node column containing the data that you want to use (EOC vs FTE&OSE).
 Since this is a numeric value, we will use the **Continuous Mapping** as the **Mapping Type**, and set a color gradient for how abundant each protein is.
 The default Cytoscape color gradient blue--white--red already gives a nice visualization of the log ratio.

 _Are the up-regulated nodes grouped together?
 Do you see any issues with the color gradient?_